Birmingham Hall Green and Moseley

 Birmingham Hall Green and Moseley is a constituency of the House of Commons in the UK Parliament.
-Created as a result of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election.
+Created as a result of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election.
 It is represented by Labour Party member Tahir Ali, who was MP for Birmingham Hall Green from 2019 to 2024.

 The constituency name refers to the Hall Green and Moseley areas of Birmingham.

+Constituency profile

+The constituency is located within Birmingham to the south-east of the city centre.
+It contains the neighbourhoods of Hall Green, Moseley, Kings Heath and Sparkbrook.

+The south and west of the constituency, including Hall Green, Moseley and Kings Heath, is predominantly suburban.
+Sparkbrook is more inner-city in character and contains the Balti Triangle, an area with a high concentration of South Asian balti restaurants.
+Residents of the constituency are generally more deprived and have a lower employment rate than national averages.
+A majority of residents (54%) are Muslims, primarily of Pakistani origin, and one-quarter of residents are White British.
+At the most recent city council election in 2026, many seats were swing seats, with the Labour Party losing four of the six seats which they held before the election.
+Voters in the constituency strongly supported remaining in the European Union in the 2016 referendum, with an estimated 65% opposing Brexit.

 Boundaries

 The constituency is composed of the following: